MicrosoftDocs/appcenter-docs/docs/gdpr/push-export.md

 **2. Search in the data you exported in step 1 for user identifier data**

 Search for user data associated with the custom property; for example: user_id = "1234'.
-This will provide you with the install ID, or if you already have the install ID you can search by it.
+This provides you with the install ID, or if you already have the install ID you can search by it.

 **3. Retrieve personal information for the user**